Muhammad Ahmed Qadri: Career

 Muhammad Ahmed Qadri is a full professor and research advisor having taught at the University of Karachi for 30 years, where he also served as Dean of the Faculty of Arts and Social Sciences and Dean of the Faculty of Islamic Studies.
 Qadri is the former Vice Chancellor of Nazeer Hussain University.

 He was engaged in a project in China in 2018 as part of the CPEC.

 Community service

-Qadri is also the founding director of the Islamic Educational and Cultural Research Center (IECRC), a non-political, non-profit organization founded in 2002 with centers in the USA, Canada, Pakistan and Bahrain.
+Qadri is also the founding director of the Islamic Educational and Cultural Research Center (IECRC), a non-political, non-profit organization founded in 2002 with centers in the US, Canada, Pakistan and Bahrain.
 He is frequently invited as keynote speaker to conferences around the world.
 He has to date visited the United States, Canada, New Zealand, Portugal, Bahrain, Oman and the United Arab Emirates speaking on topics related to social ethics, Islam (including Sufism) and the contemporary challenges, world politics, terrorism, and the political economy.

 Qadri is also a regular speaker on Pakistan television channels.